 The temples of Angkor are amazing, an absolute must on any tour to this region.
 If time allows, after exploration of the main sites (it will take you a full day as there are numerous sites), travel further outside the city to visit one of the lesser known temples, equally impressive, fewer crowds.
 Maybe combine this with Ton Le lake, one of the largest in Asia.
-Also Siem Reap is an attractive little city with some excellent restaurants.
+Also, Siem Reap is an attractive little city with some excellent restaurants.
 For this reason, we would suggest a stay of 4 days (3 nights).

 Phnom Penh is the capital city, fascinating – think Havana meets Chiang Mai – busy Asian markets, crumbling colonial buildings, huge Soviet type squares and of course high rise which is seen as progress in this region.
 It is also the home to the genocide museum, gruesome and graphic – it is hardly a pleasure but a reminder on how far Cambodia has come in a few short years.

 Angkor is busy, especially with regional tourism.
 Queues can be long, but it is still a must-see attraction.
 See note above regarding suggested length of stay in Siem Reap.

-The Magnificent Temples of Ankgor & Surrounding Area
+The Magnificent Temples of Angkor & Surrounding Area